zarf-dev/zarf/examples/game/README.md

 > _**Note**_
 >
-> If you were an evil genius trying to get _**Doom**_ to run in your internet-isolated, evil underground super-base _this_ is where you would burn the zarf binary + game package to removable media for shipment "across the airgap"... probably via evil FedEx.
+> If you were an evil genius trying to get _**Doom**_ to run in your internet-isolated, evil underground super-base _this_ is where you would burn the zarf release + game package to removable media for shipment "across the airgap"... probably via evil FedEx.

 Since you're running a Zarf cluster directly on your local machine&mdash;where the game package & `zarf` binary _already are_&mdash;deploying the game is very simple: